dancer1325/rest-assured-wiki/Usage.md

 ```

 ### CSRF ###
 Today it's common for the server to supply a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) token with the response in order to avoid these kinds of attacks.
-REST Assured has support for automatically parse and supply the CSRF token to the server.
+REST Assured has support for automatically parsing and supplying the CSRF token to the server.
 In order for this to work REST Assured *must* make an additional request and parse (parts) of the website.

 You can enable CSRF support by doing the following: